GoApptiv/file-management-nestjs/README.md

 # File Storage Service

-File storage service is NestJS Microservice build to securely store your files to the Google Cloud bucket.
+File storage service is Microservice build to securely store your files to the Google Cloud bucket.

 ## Installation

-File storage service is build using NestJS, make sure you have the necessary command lines tools installed for NestJS.
+File Storage Service is written in TypeScript and NodeJS, using MySQL as its primary database, make sure you have the necessary command lines tools installed for NestJS.

 [Please refer to NestJS CLI for more details](https://docs.nestjs.com/cli/overview)